Star Wars opening crawl: Production

-Episode IV opening crawl
+Episode IV original opening crawl

 The opening crawl in the first Star Wars film is very different from Lucas's original intention.
 The original text, used in the rough cut he showed to friends and studio executives in February 1977, appears in the Marvel Comics adaptation of the film.
 When originally released in May 1977, the first film was simply titled Star Wars, as 20th Century Fox forbade Lucas to use a subtitle on grounds that it could be confusing, since there had been no other Star Wars movies prior to 1977.
 In addition, it was not certain if the film would be followed with a sequel.
 When The Empire Strikes Back was released in 1980, the episode number, "Episode V", and subtitle "THE EMPIRE STRIKES BACK" appeared as the first two lines of the opening crawl.
 To match its sequel's crawl, the episode number "Episode IV" and subtitle "A NEW HOPE" were added for the film's theatrical re-release in April 1981.
 The original version, without the subtitle, was not released again until the 2006 limited edition DVDs.
 Also, the original version of Episode IVs crawl uses a lowercase "R" for "Rebel spaceships" and "Rebel spies", as, at the time, "Rebel" (in its Star Wars meaning), just like "Imperial", was not considered a demonym-like adjective as it is now.